Your input will help us improve your experience.

 Universities in Switzerland

-Nine universities in Switzerland are featured in the QS World University Rankings 2019, all of which rank in the top 650.
-ETH Zurich and EPFL, both within the global top 30, are joined by five more Swiss universities ranked among the world’s top 200.
+ETH Zurich and EPFL are joined by several other Swiss universities in the QS World University Rankings.
 This is even more impressive when you consider that the population of the entire country is just 8.5 million (for comparison, that’s about the same as that of the US state of Virginia).

-The following three universities in Switzerland are all ranked in the world’s top 100:
+The following three universities in Switzerland are among the world's best universities.

 ETH Zurich (Swiss Federal Institute of Technology)

-Switzerland’s highest-ranked university, ETH Zurich (Swiss Federal Institute of Technology) is currently placed seventh in the world and is the only non-UK European university to rank within the global top 10.
-The university was founded in 1855, and is well established as a leader in scientific and technical fields, with connections to an impressive 21 Nobel laureates.
+ETH Zurich (Swiss Federal Institute of Technology) was founded in 1855, and is well established as a leader in scientific and technical fields, with connections to an impressive 21 Nobel laureates.
 Today, almost 21,400 students study at ETH Zurich, studying at two campuses – one in the center of Zurich, and one on the outskirts.

 Ecole Polytechnique Fédérale de Lausanne

-The second of the two Swiss Federal Institutes of Technology, the Ecole Polytechnique Fédérale de Lausanne (EPFL) was established slightly earlier than ETH Zurich, in 1853, and follows close behind in the international rankings tables.
-It’s placed 22nd in the world in the QS World University Rankings 2019, and in the QS World University Rankings by Subject comes 11th for engineering and technology and 13th for natural sciences.
+The second of the two Swiss Federal Institutes of Technology, the Ecole Polytechnique Fédérale de Lausanne (EPFL) was established slightly earlier than ETH Zurich, in 1853.

 Since Lausanne is in a French-speaking part of Switzerland, most courses offered are in French, though there are also some programs in English.
 About half the size of ETH Zurich, Ecole Polytechnique Fédérale de Lausanne currently teaches over 11,100 students.